 You can delete your account while logged in from your settings page.
 This action cannot be undone.
 Deletion will be effective immediately, though it will take some time for some data to be cycled out of backups, caches, etc. Data that will not be scrubbed includes any reblogs of your post, and data within them.
 Those will remain on the blogs of whoever reblogged them.
 If there's something you absolutely need gone, edit the post before deleting your account.

-The Overseer Project is a British company, and so information is primarily collected and processed in the United Kingdom.
+Waterfall is run by a British individual, and so information is primarily collected and processed in the United Kingdom.
 However, we also maintain servers in Canada, which serves as a secondary location for processing and collection.
 Under GDPR, we are permitted only to transfer information to countries outside of the EU with an adequate level of privacy protection.
 The Adequacy Decisions made under the old Data Protection Directive remain in force, meaning that Waterfall may, if ever required, transfer data between the countries of Andorra, Argentina, Canada, Faeroe Islands, Guernsey, Israel, Isle of Man, Jersey, New Zealand, Switzerland, and Uruguay.

 Waterfall will maintain an up to date list of server locations on this page.
 Currently, servers are located in France, Canada, and the United Kingdom.